🇦🇺 Australia

 Frequently Asked Questions

-Do I need an Australian engineering degree to be assessed by Engineers Australia?+
+Do I need an Australian engineering degree, or will my overseas qualification be accepted?+

-Are you a civil engineer planning to migrate to Australia?
+Are you a civil engineer seeking to migrate to Australia on an employer-sponsored or skilled visa?

 Book Free Assessment →